 SCPA NSW Annual Awards

 The inaugural awards commenced in 2021 as a way for SCPA NSW to recognise the work of school counsellors and school psychologists.
-2023 award voting has now closed for members.
+2024 award voting is now open!

-In addition to the general criteria above, the Practitioner of the Year nomination must address how the nominee:
+In addition to the general criteria, the Practitioner of the Year nomination must address how the nominee:

 • Criterion One: Demonstrates admirable professional practice in their role as School Counsellor or School Psychologist.